Follow the Library

 Debuted in the fall of 2013, Geneseo Authors highlights the scholarship and creativity of SUNY Geneseo faculty and alumni.
 These titles are also available free online and through Amazon.com.

-Open SUNY Textbooks: Milne Library spearheaded the publication of SUNY-wide open textbooks.
-Authored and peer-reviewed by SUNY faculty and staff, these titles currently cover nine academic disciplines and are available free online.
+Originally Open SUNY Textbooks, Milne Library spearheads the publication of SUNY-wide open textbooks.
+All titles are authored and peer-reviewed by SUNY faculty and staff and are available free online.
 These publications are available in .pdf, EPUB, and online/HTML format.
-Nearly 250,000 Open SUNY Textbooks have been downloaded worldwide, and have been incorporated into traditional classes, online classes, and MOOCs.
+Nearly 250,000 Milne Open Textbooks have been downloaded worldwide, and have been incorporated into traditional classes, online classes, and MOOCs.

-- Genesee Valley Historical Reprints: This series highlights rare and locally significant titles in our Genesee Valley collection.
-These reprints of public domain titles offer the historical perspective of the Genesee Valley region through many genres and are available free online and through Amazon.com.
+This series highlights rare and locally significant titles in our Genesee Valley collection.
+These reprints of public domain titles offer the historical perspective of the Genesee Valley region through many genres and are available free online and through Amazon.

 Established in 2009, The Proceedings of Great Day journal compiles and publishes promising student work presented at SUNY Geneseo's GREAT Day symposium.
 The projects, presentations, and research included here represent the academic rigor, multidisciplinary study, and unique creativity of the students taking part in the SUNY Geneseo GREAT Day symposium.

-- Gandy Dancer.
-SUNY Geneseo Literary Magazine.
-Available online and in print, publishing fiction, poetry, creative nonfiction, and visual art.
-We invite student writers and artists from all SUNY campuses to submit.
-Edited by a rotating staff of students at SUNY Geneseo, Gandy Dancer is published twice yearly.
+Gandy Dancer is a SUNY-wide literary magazine available online and in print publishing fiction, poetry, creative nonfiction, and visual art.
+Edited by a rotating staff of students at SUNY Geneseo enrolled in ENGL460, Gandy Dancer is published twice yearly.